brenoperucchi/rails_loggable/README.md

 ==============

 Create Logs of changes of ActiveRecord in any model you need.

-** This Gem is not already tested and I accept help
+** Gem isn't tested and I accept help

 Log: